Micluan41/Stock-Predictor/README.md

 Some solutions including regression (linear, polynomial) models are provided as well as deep learning model (LSTM).
 Compare all these models and find the best fit.

 **Metrics:** To evaluate the performance of the model, I decide to compare mean squared error (MSE) and r2_score.
 MSE measures the average squared difference between the estimated values and the actual value, which is a good measure of the quality of an estimator. r2_score is the amount of the variation in the output dependent attribute which is predictable from the input independent variables.
 Typically, a smaller MSE and a larger r2_score indicates a better performance.
+Another metric to measure the model is to check what percentage the prediction is within the actual price on average.
+The formula I use is 'rmse/average price' where rmse is the root MSE of the test data and average price is the average actual price of the test data.
+If it is within 5-10%, the model is considered acceptable.

 ## **File Description**
 To run the notebook or the web application, you have to first install the necessary python libraries in requirements.txt